Impact of Medium Anisotropy on Quarkonium Dissociation and Regeneration: Introduction

 The relativistic heavy-ion collision (HIC) experiments at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) offered an opportunity to explore the properties of hot dense QCD matter known as the Quark Gluon Plasma (QGP)~\cite{expt_rhic1,expt_rhic2,expt_rhic3,expt_rhic4,expt_lhc1,expt_lhc2,expt_lhc3}.
 The transient nature of this phase, resulting from the confinement properties of Quantum Chromodynamics (QCD), necessitates the study of discernible signatures and probes.
 One of the most prominent and analyzed signatures is the suppression of heavy quarkonia ($q-\bar{q}$) due to their interactions with the QGP medium~\cite{Matsui:1986dk, McLerran:1986zb}.
 The pioneering work on the dissolution of various quarkonia states, attributed to color screening within the finite-temperature QGP medium, was first undertaken by Matsui and Satz~\cite{Matsui:1986dk}.
 Since then, a substantial body of literature has contributed critical refinements to this research~\cite{pks1, Mocsy:2004bv, Agotiya:2008ie, Patra:2009qy, Datta:2003ww, Brambilla:2008cx, Burnier:2009yu, Dumitru:2009fy, Laine:2006ns, crs1}.
 Interestingly, an expected suppression of $J/\psi$ was observed at the Super Proton Synchrotron (SPS) at CERN \cite{NA38:1989yxm}.
 However, this suppression did not exhibit a corresponding increase with higher beam energies at RHIC \cite{STAR:2009irl}.
 To address this puzzle, the concept of recombination of $c-\bar{c}$ pairs into $J/\psi$ within the QGP medium was introduced.
 Consequently, recombination processes play an important role in understanding the observed number of $J/\psi$ particles in experiments~ \cite{Silvestre:2008tw, Scardina:2013nua}.\\

 In HIC, the quarkonia, characterized by their considerable mass, predominantly emerge during the initial stages directly following the collisions.
-The production and evolution of quarkonia can be categorized into two distinct processes: (i) perturbative production: the generation of quark and anti-quark ($q {\bar q}$) bound state through nucleon-nucleon collisions constitutes the perturbative aspect of quarkonium production~\cite{bodwin1}. (ii) Non-perturbative evolution: the subsequent formation and development of bound-state from these $q {\bar q}$ pairs are governed by non-perturbative QCD phenomena.
+The production and evolution of quarkonia can be categorized into two distinct processes: (i) perturbative production: the generation of quark and anti-quark ($q {\bar q}$) pair through nucleon-nucleon collisions constitutes the perturbative aspect of quarkonium production~\cite{bodwin1}. (ii) Non-perturbative evolution: the subsequent formation and development of bound-state from these $q {\bar q}$ pairs are governed by non-perturbative QCD phenomena.
 This dual nature of quarkonia allows us to explore both perturbative and non-perturbative QCD effects.
-Theoretical frameworks grounded in QCD, such as potential non-relativistic QCD (pNRQCD)~\cite{bodwin2,bodwin3} and fragmentation approaches~\cite{kang1,kang2}, are widely employed to investigate quarkonium production.
+Theoretical frameworks grounded in QCD, such as non-relativistic QCD (NRQCD), potential NRQCD/ (pNRQCD)~\cite{bodwin2,bodwin3, Brambilla:1999xf, Brambilla:2004jw} and fragmentation approaches~\cite{kang1,kang2}, are widely employed to investigate quarkonium production.\\